xolox/python-rsync-system-backup/README.rst

    "``-n``, ``--dry-run``","Don't make any changes, just report what would be done.
 This doesn't create a backup or snapshot but it does run rsync with the ``--dry-run`` option."
+   ``--disable-notifications``,"By default a desktop notification is shown (using notify-send) before the system backup starts and after the backup finishes.
+The use of this option disables the notifications (notify-send will not be called at all)."
    "``-v``, ``--verbose``",Make more noise (increase logging verbosity).
 Can be repeated.
    "``-q``, ``--quiet``",Make less noise (decrease logging verbosity).
 Can be repeated.
    "``-h``, ``--help``",Show this message and exit.